Cuda-Chen/cuda-chen.github.io/_posts/2019-12-17-review-fast-scnn.md

 # 2. Learning to Downsample
-- Current state-of-the-art real-time semantic segmentaiton methods are built by networks with two braches operating on distict resolutions on each side.
+- Current state-of-the-art real-time semantic segmentaiton methods are built by networks with two braches operating on distinct resolutions on each side.
     - The methods learn global information from low-resolution versions of the input image, and shallow networks refine the precision of the segmentation results on full input resolution.
 - As the well-known fact that DCNNs extract the low-level features such as corners and edges on